Who is SA001 - Overhead Safety training for?

 What will you learn?

-The SA001 course provides learners with the knowledge and skills of the hazards and potential risks involved in working safely on ladders and wooden poles in a telecommunications environment.
-It also helps learners’ awareness of compliance with health and safety legislation.
-The accreditation tests learners’ knowledge, skills and understanding of dangers associated with these works and the safety precautions required while working on ladders and wooden poles.
+The SA001 - Overhead Safety course provides learners with the knowledge and skills of the hazards and potential risks involved in working safely on ladders and wooden poles in a telecommunications environment.
+The accreditation will test learners’ knowledge, skills and understanding of dangers associated with these works and the safety precautions required while working on ladders and wooden poles.
+In addition, this course will develop delegates awareness of compliance with health and safety legislation.

 This accreditation does not cover roof top working.

-3. Know relevant health and safety legislation and industry good
+- Know relevant health and safety legislation and industry good practice

 SA001A - Awareness course